Here's what time your family is most likely to argue on Christmas Day

 In fact, according to research, the average British family will have at least five arguments on the big day - with the first taking place as early as 10:13am.

 The research - by Travelodge - surveyed 2,000 British households to see how they celebrate December 25th.

-After the morning bust up, the second family feud is thought to be started by the children of the family, and occurs just over two hours later at 12.24pm.
+After the morning fallout, the second family feud is thought to be started by the children of the family, and occurs just over two hours later at 12:24pm.

 This happens after kids have unwrapped all the gifts under the tree, with 38% reportedly moaning about getting the wrong presents from Santa.

 But if you thought it was all over by midday, you’d be wrong as 45% of Brits then admitted parents will argue between 1pm and 3pm, probably after a few too many glasses of champagne.